DeveloperStudentClub-UTArlington/UT-Arlington_FindMe/README.md

 1. Item 2
 1. Item 3

 ## Prototype UI

 ![FindMe UI](/IMG_Samples/uta_findme.png)

+## Notes
-**Note:** FindMe is the intelectual property of the **Developer Students Club** at the University of Texas at Arlington.
+FindMe is the intelectual property of the **Developer Students Club** at the University of Texas at Arlington.
 This app is intended to be the club's project for the **Google Solution Challenge 2020**